-A Krokodil high lasts about two hours and affects brain neurochemistry the same way traditional opioids do– by releasing huge amounts of dopamine, serotonin and norepinephrine into the brain.
+A Krokodil high lasts about two hours and affects brain neurochemistry the same way traditional opioids do– by releasing huge amounts of dopamine, serotonin, and norepinephrine into the brain.
 Addiction occurs when the brain starts to constantly crave the intense high caused by flooding the brain with mood-enhancing neurotransmitters.

 Krokodil addicts who regularly inject the drug can expect to live about two years following the onset of their addiction.
-In addition, the physical affects of krokodil are worse than the psychological effects.
+In addition, the physical effects of krokodil are worse than the psychological effects.
 Addicts in a hurry to relieve the painful craving for krokodil may inject the drug into their flesh instead of a vein.
 Infection inevitably sets in at the injection site that develops into serious abscesses.
 Failing to get adequate treatment for an abscess contaminated by krokodil ingredients

 will cause gangrene, necrosis and possibly death for the addict.

-Antipsychotic medications are prescribed to treat serious mental illness, such as schizophrenia, bi-polar disorder or schizo-affective disorders (a type of mood disorder that exhibits some symptoms of schizophrenia).
+Antipsychotic medications are prescribed to treat serious mental illness, such as schizophrenia, bipolar disorder or schizo-affective disorders (a type of mood disorder that exhibits some symptoms of schizophrenia).
 Individuals with mental illnesses that cause them to hallucinate, hold delusional thoughts and remain, for the most part, unable to access reality require antipsychotic medications in order to reduce symptoms and hopefully allow them to function better in society.

 Although antipsychotic medications are not by themselves addictive, they can cause withdrawal symptoms in recovering addicts who abuse them just for the sake of abusing a drug.
 A condition called “supersensitivity psychosis” is known to affect people who are abusing antipsychotic medications and stop taking them.
-In addition to suffering involuntary muscle spasms, addicts experiencing supersensitivity psychosis will hallucinate visually and auditoraly similar to the side effects of an LSD “trip”.
+In addition to suffering involuntary muscle spasms, addicts experiencing supersensitivity psychosis will hallucinate visually and auditorily similar to the side effects of an LSD “trip”.

 A plant growing naturally in southeast Asia, kratom stimulates opioid receptors the same way morphine affects them.
-Although kratom is readily available online as a non-addictive alternative to prescription pain pills, research regarding kratom’s so-called medicinal properties have discovered kratom users can become addicted to kratom with regular use.
+Although kratom is readily available online as a non-addictive alternative to prescription pain pills, research regarding kratom’s so-called medicinal properties has discovered kratom users can become addicted to kratom with regular use.
 Kratom is legal in the U.S. and can be purchased online through kratom wholesalers who get their kratom from overseas dealers.
 Kratom abusers drink kratom tea, take capsules containing predetermined amounts of kratom or use kratom powder to give them the hypnotic analgesic effects offered by both illegal and legal opioid drugs.